The Complete Guide to Nonprofit Email Marketing

 Continually monitoring your response rates helps you know how little or how much to contact your donors.

-The Best Nonprofit Email Marketing Tools
+3 Essential Nonprofit Email Marketing Tools

 Now that you know how, why, and what you should email, wouldn’t it be great if you could automate some functions that make managing your tasks easier?
-Here are a couple of email marketing tools that can reduce your busywork so you can focus on building relationships.
+Here are a couple of email marketing tools that can reduce your busy work so you can focus on building relationships.

 Mailchimp brings your audience data, marketing channels, and insights together so you can reach your goals faster.
 Import your donor contacts from Mailchimp into your CRM to manage your campaigns and subscribers.